 - Dark chocolate keeps for nearly two years

 - White chocolate keeps for around four months

 - Milk chocolate can keep for a solid year

 The higher the milk content, the faster the expiration.
 Milk chocolate has the highest amount of dairy, so its shelf life is a little shorter in comparison to dark or bitter chocolate.

 If you want any of your chocolates to keep longer, just pop them in an airtight container, and into the freezer it goes!

 The freezer can be your trusty steed if you want your chocolate to keep for a duration of six months to one whole year.

 So, does chocolate go off?
 The answer is yes, it does.

-But there are many ways to preserve and prevent the fastening of your chocolates going off.
+But there are many ways to preserve and prevent quick spoilage of your chocolates.